Single-unit study

 This unit will introduce students to the basic principles, core concepts and processes that underpin the topics of genomics and biotechnology.
 The cutting-edge innovations arising from these rapidly emerging and evolving areas have, and will continue to, transform and shape the world we live in with global impacts in human health, agriculture and the environment.
 The unit will build on the basic cell and molecular biology skills acquired in BVB101 and further develop theoretical knowledge and practical expertise in the cellular and molecular processes and techniques that are used to manipulate and exploit organisms (microbes, animals and plants).
 Recent technological advances such as gene editing will also be covered in addition to important issues such as regulation and commercialisation of biotechnology process and products.
 The biotechnology industry is growing rapidly and graduate employment in this sector is expected to be in high demand.

-Invasive species cause substantial and costly negative effects to native ecosystems and threaten food security.
-An understanding of the ecological processes by which they are introduced, establish and spread in new regions is essential for their control.
+Invasive species cause substantial and costly negative effects to native ecosystems.
+An understanding of the ecological processes by which they are introduced, establish and spread in new regions is essential for their control and to ensure the protection of ecosystems.
 Invasive species are now so widespread that they will be encountered in some way in a wide range of careers in ecology and environmental science.
-Similarly, while pest species are typically dealt with within agro-ecosystems, managing and reducing large populations in a sustainable manner requires science and sophistication, and often similar ecological principles to dealing with invasive species.
-Integrating and extending work introduced in earlier units, you will learn the skills and concepts that are necessary to understand, analyse and manage pests and invasive species, and the processes of biological invasion.
+Invasive species can cause devastatiing effects in native ecosystemsand within agro-ecosystems.
+Managing invasive species populations in a sustainable manner requires science and sophistication.
+Integrating and extending work introduced in earlier units, you will learn the skills and concepts that are necessary to understand, analyse and manage invasive species, and the processes of biological invasion.

 BVB328 Applications in Biotechnology